takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 By separating prompt logic, environment variables, and data sources, it ensures trust, transparency, and adaptability across audiences.
 It reflects a Model Context Protocol (MCP)-like design philosophy, enabling safe deployment and educational clarity in geospatial reasoning.

+## 🗂️ Data Logging Strategy (CSV → PostGIS Transition)

+To ensure reproducibility and public-sector auditability, this project begins with a lightweight CSV-based logging system and transitions to a robust PostGIS database in later phases.

+### ✅ Phase 1: CSV Logging
+- Earthquake data is appended to `data/earthquake_log.csv` on each refresh.
+- This file serves as a transparent, portable record for validation, sharing, and ML preprocessing.
+- Monthly rotation (e.g., `earthquake_log_202511.csv`) is recommended for long-term storage and analysis.

+### 🚀 Phase 2: PostGIS Integration
+- A dedicated ETL script will ingest CSV logs into a PostGIS database.
+- Enables spatial queries (`ST_Within`, `ST_Distance`, `ST_Intersects`) for population impact, fault proximity, and urban vulnerability.
+- Supports ML/DL model training with structured spatial features.

+### 🧱 Phase 3: MCP-Ready Data Layer
+- PostGIS becomes the core data layer for the MCP server.
+- LLMs query structured earthquake and population data via controlled interfaces.
+- Ensures reproducibility, transparency, and safe deployment in public institutions.

+**Why this matters**
+This staged strategy balances accessibility (CSV) with analytical power (PostGIS), ensuring that the system remains transparent, scalable, and adaptable across public, educational, and technical domains.